The NCME Network

 What is the NCME?

-The Network for Coaching and Mentoring Entrepreneurs, NCME, was co-founded through a research and practice collaboration between Dr Harveen Chugh and Victoria Nicholl, along with the support of Enterprise Educators UK.
-Our purpose is to enable enterprise educators and programme managers to share practices on coaching and mentoring entrepreneurs.
+The Network for Coaching and Mentoring Entrepreneurs, NCME, was co-founded through a research and practice collaboration between Professor Harveen Chugh and Victoria Nicholl, along with the support of Enterprise Educators UK.
+The NCME’s purpose is to enable enterprise educators and programme managers to share practices on coaching and mentoring entrepreneurs.
 We aim to provide the best support possible for entrepreneurs by sharing resources, discussing key themes and advancing knowledge on coaching and mentoring for entrepreneurs.

-Co-founders collaborating from Imperial and Warwick, Dr Harveen Chugh and Victoria Nicholl
+Co-founders collaborating from UCL and Imperial, Professor Harveen Chugh and Victoria Nicholl

-The NCME celebrated its 3rd birthday in May 2023!
+The NCME is coming up to its 5th birthday in May 2025!

-Entrepreneurship educators and programme maangers attended our in-person event at the Invention Rooms, White City, April 2023
+Entrepreneurship educators and programme maangers attended our EEUK event in London, April 2023

 NCME Members

 Meet some of our NCME members.
-They have been with us since the start and play a key role in adding value to the network by sharing resources, taking part in the discussions and working together to advance knowledge on coaching and mentoring for entrepreneurs.
+They play a key role in adding value to the network by sharing resources, taking part in the discussions and working together to advance knowledge on coaching and mentoring for entrepreneurs.
 Read below to find out who they are, why they joined and how NCME has been useful in their role.

 Jo Howorth